Your Supplies...Delivered!

 3. Nasal Pillow CPAP Masks

-Nasal pillow masks feature small cushions that seal around the nostrils, offering a minimalist design with minimal facial contact.
-They are lightweight and ideal for users who prefer less intrusive masks or wear glasses.
-Nasal pillow masks provide a comfortable fit and are suitable for those who experience claustrophobia with traditional masks.
+CPAP nasal pillows feature small cushions that seal around the nostrils, offering a minimalist design with minimal facial contact.
+Understanding what are the different types of CPAP masks helps users recognize that Nasal pillow masks are ideal for those seeking less intrusive options or who wear glasses.

 Pros: